ryanq47/WhisperNet/Documentation/docs/docs/Technical Docs/Design Patterns/Communication/JSON Communication.md

 ## Usage

-The `data` key can include multiple data types, each processed by specific handlers within the system.
-See Vessel Types for current vessels.
+The `data` key can include multiple data types, which are json subkeys.
+These are called `Sync Keys`.
+Each Sync Key contains a list of entries (see the Action Sync Key in the above exmple), and is processed by specific handlers within the system.
+See Sync Key Types: for current Sync Keys.

-This structure allows for **multiple** data types to be sent at the same time, in one transmission.
-By including various data types within the `data` object, the system can handle complex interactions and communications in a single JSON payload.
+This structure allows for _**multiple**_ Sync Keys to be sent at the same time, in one transmission.
+By including these various Sync Keys within the `data` key, the system can handle complex interactions and communications in a single JSON payload.
 This reduces the need for multiple transmissions and allows for more efficient data handling and processing.

-# Vessel Types:
+# Sync Key Types:

 ## **Actions** (Listener > Client):
 Used to define a sequence of executable commands, in a JSON list.
 Each action includes the executable file and the command to run.

+Contents of individual key entry:
 ```
 {
   "client_nicnkname": "clientname",